• Skip to primary navigation

 Homepage link

-• Summer Recipes
+• ♥️ Saved Recipes

 • About

-• Facebook
+• Newsletter

-• Instagram
+• Index

-• ×
+×

-Home » Low-Carb Desserts » Raspberry Frozen Yogurt
+Home » Desserts » Raspberry Frozen Yogurt

 Raspberry Frozen Yogurt

-Jump to Recipe Jump to Video Print Recipe
+Jump to Recipe Review Recipe

+This raspberry frozen yogurt is made without an ice cream maker.
+It's wonderfully creamy and flavorful!
 It's made with just 4 ingredients and requires very minimal work, but you'll want to be there and stir it a few times during the freezing process.

 Nothing says "summer" quite like raspberries.
-And in this delicious recipe, the fresh taste of the fruit is combined with the wonderful creaminess of Greek yogurt.
+In this delicious recipe, the fresh taste of the fruit is combined with the wonderful creaminess of Greek yogurt.
+The best part?
+You don't need an ice cream maker to make this delicious frozen treat.
+Just your freezer and a little patience.

 Ingredients

-Greek yogurt: I use plain whole-milk Greek yogurt.
+• Greek yogurt: I use plain, whole-milk Greek yogurt.

-Vanilla extract: Try to use the real thing - pure vanilla extract - and not the artificially flavored stuff.
+• Vanilla extract: Try to use the real thing - pure vanilla extract - and not the artificially flavored stuff.

 Variations